thebitmonk/send_post_api/docs/AccountdomainStatApi.md

-Get All Aggregate Stats by Group <br>
+Get All Aggregate Stats by Group

 ### Example
 ```javascript